The Charlotte News

 Only sound-tempered dogs should be used in a breeding program.
 “I study pedigrees on health, longevity and temperament and choose a male for a proposed litter that I hope could complement my female and hopefully produce some outstanding, beautiful healthy puppies,” Kathleen said.
 “My philosophy is to better the breed, and I only want to produce goldens that are healthy, well-tempered and have that true majestic look of a golden retriever.
 I want to produce a puppy that could easily become a therapy, hunting, agility, obedience, conformation or a companion family pet.
 The sky’s the limit on what you can do with a golden.”

 Plan ahead if you are considering a golden puppy in your future.
 Crangold Kennels is already being contacted for puppies in 2018.
 Once you take your puppy home from a breeder, continue that relationship with your breeder throughout the life of your dog.
 Many breeders offer things well past the sale of the puppy, whether it is puppy rearing advice, grooming or a place for puppy to stay if you go away, Kathleen said.
 Finding a good veterinarian is as important as finding a good breeder because they will now be taking care of your pet’s health.
 It should be a team of the breeder, veterinarian and you, the dog owner for a lifetime.

-For more information visit Crangoldgoldenretrievers.com or email Crangold@hotmail.com.
+For more information visit Crangold Kennels or send an email.